 (a) Confirmation of a Mass Transition event;

 (b) The name and DUNS # of the Losing CR;

+(c) The total number of ESI IDs of the Losing CR;

+(d) The estimated Load of the Losing CR;

-(c) The Mass Transition Date; and
+(e) The Mass Transition Date; and

-(d) Logistical details for the initial Mass Transition project coordination call, which will be scheduled for the same or the next Business Day.
+(f) Logistical details for the initial Mass Transition project coordination call, which will be scheduled for the same or the next Business Day.
 If the Mass Transition is initiated on a Business Day prior to a weekend or ERCOT holiday the initial project coordination call must be scheduled for the same Business Day.

-(4) Following the initial Mass Transition Market Notice to affected parties, ERCOT will provide a Mass Transition Market Notice to Transition/Acquisition contacts for Load Serving Entities (LSEs) and TDSPs, and the Retail Market Subcommittee (RMS) e-mail ListServ.
+(4) The same day as and following the initial Mass Transition Market Notice to affected parties, ERCOT will provide a Mass Transition Market Notice to Transition/Acquisition contacts for Load Serving Entities (LSEs) and TDSPs, and the Retail Market Subcommittee (RMS) e-mail ListServ.
+This Market Notice shall include:

+(a) Confirmation of a Mass Transition event;

+(b) The name and DUNS # of the Losing CR;

+(c) The total number of ESI IDs of the Losing CR;

+(d) The estimated Load of the Losing CR; and

+(e) The Mass Transition Date.

 (5) Should issues arise that are not addressed in this document or the ERCOT Nodal Protocols, ERCOT and the affected parties will work to resolve such issues.